desrtfx/StreamDeckProfiles/DerailValley/StreamDeckXL/JustaDevOnTheMove/README.md

 ## Steam

-None of the steam profiles have been setup as I've not ventured into that part of the game yet.
-I hope to be able to do so soon.
+Here are my early versions of my steam profiles.
+Some of the buttons have weird icons, it's really hard to find meaningful icons for some of the actions.
+I'm open to suggestions!

 ### Home page